-Mr Small spent 10 years in the general insurance industry and is a member of the Australian & New Zealand Institute of Insurance and Finance.
-Since 1985 he has been involved in the insurance and banking software industry and has a detailed knowledge of the market in the Asia Pacific region.
-He has held a number of senior management positions as a technology executive and was President of Computer Science Corporation (CSC)'s Financial Services Group in Asia Pacific, a position he held until 2001.
-Prior to CSC, Philip worked for Continuum and was responsible for their operations in Asia Pacific between 1993 and 1996.
-Prior to this, he worked for Paxus Corporation where he headed up their European division from 1988 to 1993 and led their expansion to become the leading provider of insurance software in Europe.
+Mr Small is an experienced executive and has worked in Australia, New Zealand and Europe for companies in financial services technology and professional services.

+He has held a number of senior management positions and was President of Computer Sciences Corporation's (CSC) Financial Services Group in Asia Pacific.

+Prior to CSC, Philip worked for Continuum and was responsible for their operations in Asia Pacific.
+He worked for Paxus Corporation where he was an executive director headed up their European division and led their expansion, through internal growth and acquisition, to become the leading provider of insurance software in Europe.

+Philip is an experienced advisor and has worked with companies in the technology, professional services and outsourced business services.

-Mr Small is a member of the Audit, Risk and Compliance Committee and Chair of the Remuneration Committee.
+Mr Small is a member of the Audit, Risk and Compliance Committee and Chair of the Nomination and Remuneration Committee.